 In short, anytime you use the CREATE statement to create a database object such as a table, view, domain, assertion, and so on, the DBMS will create that object in the default "container" schema.

 If you want to create an object in a specific schema "container," the container must exist and you must use the qualified name for the object you are creating.
 Qualified object names are an extension of the qualified table names you learned about in Tip 9, "Understanding Table Names."
-Instead of using ., use . to place an object in a specific schema.
+Instead of using .

 For example, to create the MARKETING schema shown in Figure 12.1, you could use the SQL statement